Peliha-ip/Shellfish-Reigns/README.md

 - Perfume repels creepers, undead mobs, spiders, cave spiders, and silverfish
 - Perfume attracts foxes, rabbits, cats, wolves, armadillos, axolotls, striders, bees, nautiluses, meerkats, whales, dolphins, pakicetuses, sniffers, ocelots, seagulls, flamingos, harbor seals, platipuses, and mantis shrimps
 - Perfume is forbidden in the deep dark, and ancient cities, as it's an immediate trigger for the warden
-- Pakicetuses show interests towards whales and dolphins
+- Pakicetuses show interests towards whales, dorudons, basilosauruses, livyathans, sperm whales, baijis, and dolphins
 - Cold ocean ruins can have Pakicetus husks in suspicious gravel
 - Seagulls would pick up some items like spider eyes or rotten flesh on beaches
 - Flamingos can be dyed since they're white by default and turn pink when eating shrimp.